bloch-elkouby-lab/website/presentations/index.md

 ## Conference presentations
-Upcoming: Bloch-Elkouby, S., & Barzilay, S. (2023).
+Bloch-Elkouby, S., & Barzilay, S. (2023).
 Combining Alliance-Focused Training principles with the Narrative Crisis Model to promote effective suicide risk assessments and interventions.
-Upcoming paper in a panel presented at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
+In S. Bloch-Elkouby (chair), Working with patients at high-risk for suicidal behaviors and lethal overdoses across treatment phases: new conceptual developments.
+Paper in a panel presented at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
 Amherst, Massachusetts.

 Bloch-Elkouby S., Lokai, A., Chen, L., Urmanche, A., Eubanks, C. & Muran, C. (2023, June).
 The alliance among cross-cultural and White dyads: Alliance ruptures, resolutions, and microaggressions.
 In A. Gumz (chair), New Research on Alliance Ruptures.
 Paper in a panel presented at the Annual Meeting of the Society for Psychotherapy Research, Dublin, Ireland.